d9pouces/Updoc/doc/source/installation.rst

 Elasticsearch
 =============

-UpDoc uses ElasticSearch to index documents.
+UpDoc knows how to use ElasticSearch for indexing documents.
 If you have a recent Debian/Ubuntu distribution, you can directly install ElasticSearch.

 .. code-block:: bash